tjarkvandemerwe/tidyprompt/README.md

 #>
 #> What is a large language model?
 Explain in 10 words.
 #> --- Receiving response from LLM provider: ---
-#> Advanced computer program that understands and generates human-like written text.
+#> Sophisticated computer program that processes and generates human-like written language.
-#> [1] "Advanced computer program that understands and generates human-like written text."
+#> [1] "Sophisticated computer program that processes and generates human-like written language."
 ```

 You can also construct the final prompt text, without sending it to an